 Example #2: A small business could use a LOC to finance a marketing campaign, which would attract new customers and expand sales.
 The borrowed funds could be paid off quickly because the campaign would potentially generate additional revenue.

 Example #3: If a business needed to cover expenses while waiting for a client to make payments on an invoice, a LOC could be useful for cash management.

 A new business without an established business credit profile or a business owner with a low personal credit score will likely have a difficult time qualifying for a LOC.
-Most lenders prefer to offer a LOC to more established businesses with a track record and revenues to support the more flexible financing provided by a line of credit.
+Most funders prefer to offer a LOC to more established businesses with a track record and revenues to support the more flexible financing provided by a line of credit.

 A business line of credit can be a valuable tool for small businesses that take a strategic approach to making sure they have access to the resources they require to meet day-to-day working capital needs and fill other short-term financial necessities.
 It allows them to apply and qualify today for borrowed capital they may need down the road.
 Many businesses use a line of credit as part of a larger capital access approach including short-term and longer-term financing to fuel growth and fund other revenue-generating projects.

 From a funder’s perspective (both traditional funders like banks and online funders offer business credit lines) a line of credit and a term funding are very different.
 For example, when a funder evaluates your creditworthiness for a term funding, they are looking at a business’ credit profile to make a decision about a funding today.
 For a line of credit, they are looking at a business’ credit performance today, to make decisions about the creditworthiness of the business at some time in the future when it accesses the credit line.
 To a funder, these are two very different situations and could explain why the qualification process for a line of credit might be a bit more thorough.